mmilano/SidePanelCollapse/README.md

 # The Demos

-There are two different demo sites included in the source code to showcase using the library in different ways: simple, and advanced.
+There are two demo sites included in the source code to showcase using the library in different ways: simple, and advanced.

 ## Building the Demos